Here is a list of free stuff to do in Amsterdam: free activities and interesting places to visit.

 16. Spend an afternoon at the Cultural park of Wester Gas Factory

-Walk or bike down the lovely Haarlemmerstraat to the Westerpark and further down to the Westergasfabriek.
-This is the former site of a coal processing plant that provided gas to light up the city from the 19th century till the early 60s.
+The Westergasfabrik is the former site of a coal processing plant that provided gas to light up the city from the 19th century till the early 60s.
 The attractive industrial buildings have been renovated and transformed to host restaurants, clubs and a movie theatre.
 Creative undertakers reside in the historic buildings and in summer and winter festivals, performances and exhibitions take place.

 The gas holder (where the gas from the coals was kept) is regularly used for Amsterdam dance festivals and techno raves.
 If the weather is good, the greens fill up with people who bring their barbecue and children play in the stream.

-Check out the calender for upcoming events.
+Check out the calender for upcoming Amsterdam events and other free stuff to do in Amsterdam.